Electrode

-The electrophore, invented by Johan Wilcke, was an early version of an electrode used to study static electricity.
+The electrophore, invented by Johan Wilcke in 1762, was an early version of an electrode used to study static electricity.

 Anode and cathode in electrochemical cells

 Electrodes are an essential part of any battery.
-The first electrochemical battery made was devised by Alessandro Volta and was aptly named the Voltaic cell.
+The first electrochemical battery was devised by Alessandro Volta and was aptly named the Voltaic cell.
 This battery consisted of a stack of copper and zinc electrodes separated by brine-soaked paper disks.
-Due to fluctuation in the voltage provided by the voltaic cell it wasn't very practical.
+Due to fluctuation in the voltage provided by the voltaic cell, it was not very practical.
 The first practical battery was invented in 1839 and named the Daniell cell after John Frederic Daniell.
 It still made use of the zinc–copper electrode combination.
-Since then many more batteries have been developed using various materials (see List of batteries).
+Since then, many more batteries have been developed using various materials.
 The basis of all these is still using two electrodes, anodes and cathodes.

 Anode

-'Anode' was coined by William Whewell at Faraday's request, derived from the Greek words ἄνο (ano), 'upwards' and ὁδός (hodós), 'a way'.
-The Anode is the electrode through which the conventional current enters from the electrical circuit of an electrochemical cell (battery) into the non-metallic cell.
+'Anode' was coined by William Whewell at Michael Faraday's request, derived from the Greek words ἄνο (ano), 'upwards' and ὁδός (hodós), 'a way'.
+The anode is the electrode through which the conventional current enters from the electrical circuit of an electrochemical cell (battery) into the non-metallic cell.
 The electrons then flow to the other side of the battery.
-Note the difference in the flow of current and the flow of electrons, this is due to the discovery of the flow of current prior to the discovery of the electron.
 Benjamin Franklin surmised that the electrical flow moved from positive to negative.
 The electrons flow away from the anode and the conventional current towards it.
-From both can be concluded that the charge of the anode is negative.
+From both can be concluded that the electric potential of the anode is negative.
 The electron entering the anode comes from the oxidation reaction that takes place next to it.

 Cathode

 The cathode is in many ways the opposite of the anode.
-The name (also coined by William Whewell) comes from the Greek words κάτω (kato), 'downwards' and ὁδός (hodós), 'a way'.
+The name (also coined by Whewell) comes from the Greek words κάτω (kato), 'downwards' and ὁδός (hodós), 'a way'.
 It is the positive electrode, meaning the electrons flow from the electrical circuit through the cathode into the non-metallic part of the electrochemical cell.
 At the cathode, the reduction reaction takes place with the electrons arriving from the wire connected to the cathode and are absorbed by the oxidizing agent.

 Primary cell

 A primary cell is a battery designed to be used once and then discarded.
 This is due to the electrochemical reactions taking place at the electrodes in the cell not being reversible.
-An example of a primary cell is the discardable alkaline battery used in for example flashlights.
+An example of a primary cell is the discardable alkaline battery commonly used in flashlights.
 Consisting of a zinc anode and a manganese oxide cathode in which ZnO is formed.